 - Cheating – Includes, but is not limited to: (1) use of any unauthorized assistance in taking quizzes, tests, or examinations; (2) dependence upon the aid of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; or (3) the acquisition, without permission, of tests or other academic material belonging to a member of the College faculty or staff.
 Cheating shall also include the use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgment.
 It also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials.
 Taking credit for work done by another person or doing work for which another person will receive credit.
 Copying or purchasing others work or arranging for others to do work under a false name.
-(BCC Student Handbook)
+(Bristol Student Handbook)

 - Plagiarism – Includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgment.
 It also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials.
 This would also include material that is obtained from the computer.
-(BCC Student Handbook)
+(Bristol Student Handbook)

 - Facilitating Academic Dishonesty: Students who allow their work to be used by other students or who otherwise aid others in academic dishonesty are violating academic integrity.

 Evaluation and Reporting